DENT TRUCK LINES, INC.

 Needing to expand their operations, primarily for homeland security, LMI sought out Sweetwater Economic Development to help finance the expansion.

 Sweetwater Economic Development coordinated an effort that included all three community banks and the Sweetwater Industrial Foundation to loan LMI $750,000.
 Sweetwater Economic Development guaranteed the loan which allowed LMI to borrow at the prime rate.

 Sweetwater Economic Development provided a grant of $5,000 per job up to 100 jobs over a 15 year period.
 In just over two years, LMI had created 100 jobs and Sweetwater Economic Development provided $500,000 in incentives that were applied toward the construction of a new addition to the LMI operations.
-They currently employ 399 at their Sweetwater location
+They currently employ over 400 at their Sweetwater locations.

 Fort Worth, Texas-based company

 Lonestar, seeking to take advantage of new opportunities, sought financing for a down payment on new tractor-trailer rigs.
 Sweetwater Economic Development provided a loan for this down payment which allowed Lonestar to hire new employees and provide better service to the local wallboard plants.
 They currently employ 45 at their Sweetwater location.

 EMA ELECTROMECHANIC LLC